Aral-549/pwn.college_Arshad./Chaining Commands/building-on-success.md

 ## What I learned
-> * Usage of *command1 && command2* --> /challenge/first-success && /challenge/second
+> * Usage of *command1 && command2* --> Run command1, and IF it succeeds, then run command2.
 ## References
 Just the Instructins and Resources